xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 The request and response objects in Foxx controllers now provide methods for reading and writing raw cookies and signed cookies.

-Mounted Foxx apps will now be loaded when arangod starts rather than at the first database request.
+Mounted Foxx apps will now be loaded when avocadod starts rather than at the first database request.
 This may result in slightly slower start up times (but a faster response for the first request).